 Financial instruments are recorded at fair value when acquired or issued.
 In subsequent periods, equities traded in an active market are reported at fair value, with any unrealized gains (losses) reported in the restricted fund and operating fund, other than financial instruments related to the endowment fund.
 In addition, all bonds and cash equivalents have been designated to be in the fair value category, with gains (losses) reported in the restricted fund and operating fund, other than financial instruments related to the endowment fund.
+Changes in fair value of financial instruments related to the endowment fund.
+Changes in fair value of financial instruments related to the endowment fund.
 Changes in fair value of financial instruments related to the endowment fund are recorded directly in net assets.
-All other financial instruments are reported at cost or amortized cost less impairment, if applicable.
-Financial assets are tested for impairment when changes in circumstances indicate the asset could be impaired.
+All other financial assets are tested for impairment when changes in circumstances indicate the asset could be impaired.
 Transaction costs on the acquisition, sale or issue of financial instruments are expensed for those items remeasured at fair value at each statement of financial position date and charged to the financial instrument for those measured at amortized cost.